Artur Dinter

-Artur Dinter (27 June 1876 – 21 May 1948) was a German writer and Nazi politician who was the Gauleiter of Gau Thuringia.
+Artur Dinter (27 June 1876 – 21 May 1948) was a German writer and theater director who was a member of Pan German and antisemitic organizations.
+He joined the Nazi Party and became the Gauleiter of Gau Thuringia in the Party's early years.
+However, he fell out with Adolf Hitler, was expelled from the Party and forbidden from publishing any works.
+He underwent post-war denazification proceedings and was issued a fine.

 Biography

-Dinter was born in Mulhouse, in Alsace-Lorraine, German Empire (now France) to Josef Dinter, a customs adviser, and his wife Berta, née Hoffmann, and he was baptized in the Catholic Church.
+Dinter was born in Mülhausen, in Alsace-Lorraine, German Empire to Josef Dinter, a customs adviser, and his wife Berta, née Hoffmann, and he was baptized in the Catholic Church.

-After doing his school-leaving examination, Dinter began studying natural sciences and philosophy in 1895 at the Ludwig Maximilian University of Munich and at the University of Strasbourg.
+After doing his school-leaving examination, Dinter began studying natural sciences and philosophy in 1895 at the Ludwig-Maximilians-Universität München and at the University of Strasbourg.
 From 1901 to 1903, he worked as a chemistry assistant at the University of Strasbourg.
 He graduated in 1903 summa cum laude.
 Already while he was studying, he had been undertaking endeavours as a writer.
 His 1906 play Die Schmuggler ("The Smugglers") was awarded a first prize.

 After graduation, Dinter was director of the botanical school garden in Strasbourg.
 In 1904, as a senior teacher at a German school, he went to Constantinople (Istanbul).
 In 1905 he switched to drama and became a theatre leader in his Alsatian homeland.
 From 1906 to 1908 he worked as a director at the city theatre in Rostock and the Schillertheater in Berlin, founding at the same time the Federation of German Playwrights (Verband Deutscher Bühnenschriftsteller or VDB).
-As director he furthermore led the theatre publishing house from 1909 to 1914.
-Moreover, Dinter was a member of the anti-Semitic and Pan-German Alldeutscher Verband, from which he was excluded in 1917.
+As director, he furthermore led the theatre publishing house from 1909 to 1914.
+Moreover, Dinter was a member of the antisemitic and Pan-German Alldeutscher Verband, from which he was excluded in 1917.

 World War I

-Dinter took part in World War I as an Oberleutnant in an Alsatian Infantry Regiment Number 136, and was quickly promoted to Hauptmann of the reserve and awarded the Iron Cross, Second Class.
-In 1915, he fell ill with cholera, and in 1916 he spent a great deal of time in field hospitals having suffered serious wounds, after which he had to be discharged from the military.
-During his stay in the field hospitals, Dinter became familiar with German nationalist and mystic Houston Stewart Chamberlain's writings and quickly became a follower of the völkisch movement.
+Dinter took part in World War I as an Oberleutnant in an Alsatian Infantry Regiment 136, and was quickly promoted to Hauptmann of the reserves and awarded the Iron Cross, second class.
+In 1915, he fell ill with cholera, and in 1916 he spent a great deal of time in field hospitals having suffered serious wounds, after which he was discharged from the military.
+During his stay in the field hospitals, Dinter became familiar with the German nationalist and mystic Houston Stewart Chamberlain's writings and became a follower of the Völkisch movement.

-Bestselling völkisch writer
+Bestselling Völkisch writer

-In 1919 Dinter established himself as a writer in Weimar, after his 1917 anti-Semitic bestseller Die Sünde wider das Blut ("The Sin Against the Blood") came out, which was to sell more than 260,000 copies by 1934, and which vividly set forth in writing the stereotypes of the racial-völkisch perceptions of his time.
+In 1919, Dinter established himself as a writer in Weimar, after his 1917 antisemitic bestseller Die Sünde wider das Blut ("The Sin Against the Blood") came out, which was to sell more than 260,000 copies by 1934, and which vividly set forth the stereotypes of the racial-Völkisch perceptions of his time.
 Heartened as Dinter was by the great success, this novel became the first instalment in a trilogy later given the name "Die Sünden der Zeit" ("The Sins of the Time").
 A short summary of the content of these books can be found in Richard Steigmann-Gall (2003), The Holy Reich, pp. 30–31.